core-wg/oscore/draft-ietf-core-object-security.md

 The Inner Max-Age option is used to specify the freshness (as defined in {{RFC7252}}) of the resource, end-to-end from the server to the client, taking into account that the option is not accessible to proxies.
 The Inner Max-Age SHALL be processed by OSCOAP as specified in {{inner-options}}.

-The Outer Max-Age option is used to avoid unnecessary caching of OSCOAP responses at intermediary nodes.
-Since OSCOAP binds CoAP responses to requests, a cached response would not be used for any other request, so caching is useless.
+The Outer Max-Age option is used to avoid unnecessary caching of OSCOAP responses at OSCOAP unaware intermediary nodes.
 A server MAY set a Class U Max-Age option with value zero to OSCOAP responses (see Section 5.6.1 of {{RFC7252}}) and process it according to {{outer-options}}.
 The Outer Max-Age option value SHALL be discarded by the OSCOAP client.

 #### The Block Options {#block-options}